 Changes are only made if analysis of a range of relevant factors that determine the deeming rates indicates that a change is appropriate.
 However, changes can be made at any time if there are very significant movements in the factors taken into account.

 The Australian Government's policy is that it should not regulate the terms and conditions of bank accounts; rather, it seeks to ensure that competition between banks and financial institutions, such as credit unions and building societies, results in customers being able to shop around for the banking products that meet their needs.

 Financial institutions decide the interest rates they offer on their various accounts.
 Decisions about fees and interest rates charges represent commercial decisions taken by financial institutions in the context of a very competitive marketplace.
 While many financial institutions link the interest rates on accounts offered to seniors to generally reflect deeming rates, this is a result of market forces applying to financial institutions to retain customers, not at the direction of government.

 Returns equal to or higher than the deeming rates are available on a wide range of conservative investments such as at-call accounts, term deposits, cash management accounts, and Internet-based savings accounts.
 Many of these accounts may pay more than the deeming rates while retaining the accessibility that many pensioners need.

-However, conditions for these accounts vary according to the financial institution offering them, so it is important that customers should first talk to their financial institution when choosing these products.
-If still unhappy, customers are able to shop around financial institutions for the account that best satisfies their needs.
+However, conditions for these accounts vary according to the financial institution offering them, so it is important that customers first talk to their financial institution when choosing these products.
+If customers are still unsatisfied, they can shop around financial institutions for the account that best satisfies their needs.